SEI-R-2-22/u3_lesson_redux_middleware/README.md

 Refresh the browser and check your developer console, you should see an array of data being logged.

-Let's get this information into state, in the `DepartmentActions.js` file, we'll dispatch a `type` with a `payload` to update our state, add the following below the `departments` variable:
+Let's get this information into state.
+In the `DepartmentActions.js` file, we'll dispatch a `type` with a `payload` to update our state.
+Add the following below the `departments` variable:

 ```js
 dispatch({